Executive Director's Message

 We are Bathurst, New Brunswick's community radio station.

 Our license from CRTC is for a low watt community radio station.
-Our call letter's are CJUJ, with the dedicated frequency of 103.3 stereo FM.
+Our call letters are CJUJ, with a dedicated frequency of 103.3 stereo FM.
 Our antenna location is in Bathurst on top of The "Old Hospital" at 325 Munro street.

 Thank you for visiting our Phantom FM, community radio website.